tbgracy/RapidMangaDL/README.md

-# Manga Downloader
+# RapidMangaDL

-Manga Downloader is a Python package that allows you to swiftly download manga from various sources.
+RapidMangaDL is a Python package that allows you to swiftly download manga from various sources.
 It offers multiple ways to interact with the application, including a Command Line Interface (CLI) and an Interactive CLI with a text-based prompt.
 Additionally, it comes with a web-based GUI to provide a user-friendly experience.
 [Suppoted Sources](/sources.md)

 ## Installation